Tax implications in the event of a civil partnership

 When submitting their first request for joint taxation, civil partners must enclose the following with their tax return:

-• in the case of a civil partnership formed abroad: the document issued by the relevant authorities in the state in which the civil partnership formed, attesting that the civil partnership had existed for the entire tax year in question.
+• in the case of a civil partnership formed abroad: the document issued by the relevant authorities in the state in which the civil partnership was formed, attesting that the civil partnership had existed for the entire tax year in question.
 Note that the 3 countries that have borders with Luxembourg all recognise some form of civil partnership, namely:

 • France: the civil solidarity pact (pacte civil de solidarité or PACS);